Two-loop corrections to the QCD propagators within the Curci-Ferrari model: The Curci-Ferrari model

 Once all the renormalization factors are known from (\ref{eq:ZZZ})-(\ref{eq:ren_quark}), one can determine the various anomalous dimensions and beta functions.
 These are necessary in order to obtain a controlled perturbative description of the various propagators, in those cases where large logarithms (associated with large separations of scales) would invalidate the use of a na\"\i ve perturbative expansion.
 For the moment we skip all details concerning the practical implementation of the renormalization group (RG) as they will be recalled in full detail when considering the RG flow at two-loop order in Sec.~\ref{sec:RG}.

-One of the main benefits of the IR-safe renormalization scheme is that it features renormalization group trajectories that are free of any Landau singularity and along which the running coupling remains moderate, allowing for a perturbative investigation of the CF model over all scales.\footnote{Other useful features of the IR-safe renormalization scheme will be reviewed in Sec.~\ref{sec:RG}.} Based on these properties, the one-loop ghost, gluon, and quark dressing functions, as well as the quark mass function were evaluated in Ref.~\cite{Pelaez:2014mxa} within the IR-safe renormalization scheme for an arbitrary number of colors, degenerate flavors and dimensions, and compared with lattice data in the particular case of $\smash{d=4}$ and $\smash{N=3}$, for $\smash{N_f=2}$, $2+1$ and $2+1+1$ flavors, \cite{Sternbeck:2012qs,Bowman:2004jm,Bowman:2005vx,Ayala:2012pb}.
-Let us now briefly review these results.
+One of the main benefits of the IR-safe renormalization scheme is that it features renormalization group trajectories that are free of any Landau singularity and along which the running coupling remains relatively small, allowing for a perturbative investigation of the CF model over all scales.\footnote{Other useful features of the IR-safe renormalization scheme will be reviewed in Sec.~\ref{sec:RG}.} As already stated in the introduction, in the case of QCD, such a perturbative investigation makes sense a priori for those correlation functions that are not directly sensitive to $\chi$SB.
+In what follows, we shall thus concentrate primarily on the gluon, ghost and quark dressing functions.
+We shall also evaluate the quark mass function to two-loop order.
+This will allow us both to illustrate the limitations of the perturbative CF approach and to estimate the impact on the perturbative dressing functions of the use of either a two-loop or a non-perturbative running quark mass.